linuxx881/cryptolib/SECURITY.md

 We will respond to your report within **5 business days** and work on a resolution promptly.
 You will be updated periodically about the progress.

-## If a critical security issue is found and verified, the version(s) linked to it will be taken down until further notice.
+### If a critical security issue is found and verified, the version(s) linked to it will be taken down until further notice.
 Users are recommended to download and use different **more** secure versions until then for assurance.

+## User Responsibility

+It is recommended that all users read this file before installation and usage for proper notice, protection, and protocol.
+All users should **adhere** to these requirements for cryptographical safety.
+Those who don't can be considered a **threat** and are a **liability** to the security of this package.

+## **Users linked to "leaks" of security issues or attacks may face consequences.**